Khulm River

-The Khulm River (Darya-i Khulm; alternate spelling: Kholm; alternate name: Tashqurghan River) is a river of Northern-Central Afghanistan.
-In its lower course, it passes through Khulm and Haybak, today in Balkh Province.
+The Khulm River (Darya-i Khulm; alternate spelling: Kholm; alternate name: Tashqurghan River) is a river of north-central Afghanistan.
+In its lower course, it passes through Khulm and Haybak in Balkh Province.
 The Khulm is a tributary to the Oxus basin.
-Its source is located to the South of the city of Khulm.
-Further upstream, it passes through the city of Samangan and Samangan Province.
+Its source is south of the city of Khulm and it passes through the city of Samangan and Samangan Province.
 The Khulm River forms the western border of Kunduz Province.

 Geography

 The mountains are characterized as rocky aridity as they extend from the Koh-i-Baba to Khulm River.
 On occasion, the landscape turns into trenched valleys engulfed with vegetation.
 The river rocks are composed of sandstone and limestone.